hunterxcobby/alx-low_level_programming/0x00-hello_world/README.md

 ## Contributions

-+ This repository and all of its contents are works/solutions that I came up with for the tasks assigned to me as a learner of the C language.
++ This project and all of its contents are works/solutions that I came up with for the tasks assigned to me as a learner of the C language.
 + Contributions are allowed and will be taken into consideration.
 + With that being said please let me know if I missed something.
 + I am up for corrections.